-- As mentioned, pharming websites will be designed to mimic legitimate websites.
-But often there are small differences that can reveal them as fake.
+- Pharming websites will be designed to mimic legitimate websites.
+As mentioned, parhming websites are designed to look like legitimate websites.
+Often, there are small differences that can reveal them as fake.
 Sometimes the colours may be slightly different, the logo may be the wrong size, or there may be spelling mistakes.
 If you think a website looks a little different from the norm, check it out before you use it.

 How to protect yourself from pharming attacks